 Location: Whole coast, rocky bottoms inshore, bays, harbors, jetties, breakwaters.

 Methods and Tackle: Still-fishing from boat or shore, medium action spinning or conventional rod, 20-30 lb test line.

 Bluefish are usually ravenous and will strike at just about anything you give them.
 Watch out for those teeth!
-They average around 3-7 lbs along the coast and tend to be larger just offshore in the rips.
+They average around 3-7 pounds along the coast and tend to be larger just offshore in the rips.
 The juveniles, referred to as “snappers,” can be found in the estuaries and are fun to catch with light tackle.
 In all cases, they put up an excellent fight all the way to your boat or shore.

-Location: Whole coast surf, inshore bars, tide rips, bays and estuaries.
+Location: Whole coast surf, inshore bars, tide rips, bays, and estuaries.

 Season: June-mid October